ryanklee/LLM-Workflow-Director/docs/workflow_loop.md

 - Manages the decomposition and assignment of tasks to Claude-Sonnet 3.5
 - Facilitates the reasoning and explanation process for complex decisions

+### 4.10 LLMContextHeaderGenerator
+- Generates a clear and concise context header for each LLM interaction
+- Ensures the LLM understands its role and the nature of the interaction
+- Formats the header in a way that the LLM recognizes as high-priority information

 ## 5. Stage-Specific Workflows

 (Detailed workflows for each stage, similar to the original document)